unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Customize the look and feel of multi level facets by returning your custom HTML string from this function.
 This function expects following parameters:
 1. `facet`:
 2. `selectedCategories`:
-3. `facetSearchTxt`:
+3. `facetSearchTxt`: the search text entered for this facet block (if isSearchable is set to true).
 4. `facetConfig`:
- the complete facet block, selected values and the search text entered for this facet block (if isSearchable is set to true).

-**Expected return value**:
+**Expected return value**: A html string is returned.

 ### Default Value
 {: .no_toc }